sjbiaga/kittens/recursion-4-Defer/README.md

 ```

 To evaluate `self` in line #c is to apply the parameter `fn` (argument `m`) at line #a to `defer(self)` from line #b: as
-before, an `Eval.Defer` instance will hold a computation not evaluated that results in `self`; after these steps, `self`
+before, an `Eval.Defer` instance will hold an unevaluated computation that results in `self`; after these steps, `self`
 becomes evaluated, but it also lurks as a `Function0` unapplied in the `Eval.Defer[Int => Int]`.
 When `fn` is applied to the
 latter, the function `m` will return an `Eval[Int => Int]` that captured the latter as `f`; and when `f.value` is invoked,
 the `Eval.Defer[Int => Int]` will yield `self` from line #c.